Study Europe as a Question, Shape Europe in Practice

 Mobility: Experience Different Europes

-Euroculture lets you study at two to three European universities, with the option to experience a third semester outside Europe.
+Euroculture allows you to study at two to three European universities, with the option to experience a third semester outside Europe.
 Unlike a traditional exchange, mobility is fully integrated into the curriculum, with dedicated coordinators supporting visas, housing, registration, and cultural adaptation.
 You’ll start at one partner university, select a second for semester two, and choose your third (or return) for semester three, completing your final semester at one of your first two universities.

 Semester 1: Begin your studies at any Euroculture partner university.